Types of Visits

 The dates and times cannot be changed if you cannot make the appointment.
 You may request a new visit during the next open visiting scheduling timeframe.

-Most prisoners are in the general population and may receive contact visits.
-Contact visits allow the prisoner to sit together with his/her visitors and have limited physical contact with them.
-Visitors may briefly embrace their loved one while masked upon greeting and again upon exiting the visiting room.
+Most incarcerated people in the general population may receive contact visits.
+Contact visits allow the incarcerated person to sit together with his/her visitors and have limited physical contact with them.
 We understand loved ones are eager to reunite, but at this time, physical contact must be limited to avoid spread of COVID-19.
 These visits occur in a large visiting room, usually furnished with tables and chairs and usually shared with many other prisoners and visitors.
 Contact visits are restricted to five visitors at a time.
 Contact visits are not limited in duration except for normal visiting hours or terminations caused by overcrowding to allow other visits to begin.

 In-Person Non-Contact Visits

-Prisoners who are still in reception (recently admitted to CDCR or transferred between prisons) or who are segregated (i.e., Administrative Segregation, Security Housing Units, Adjustment Centers, pending specific rules violation report charges, or assigned to Behavior Management Units) are restricted to non-contact visits.
-Non-contact visits occur with a glass partition between the prisoner and his/her visitors.
-The prisoner is escorted in handcuffs by staff to the visit.
-The handcuffs are removed only after the prisoner is secured in his/her side of the visiting booth; thus, parents who do not wish to have children see the prisoner in restraints should wait away from the booth or glass partition until the prisoner is settled.
+Incarcerated people who are still in reception (recently admitted to CDCR or transferred between prisons) or who are segregated (i.e., Administrative Segregation, Security Housing Units, Adjustment Centers, pending specific rules violation report charges, or assigned to Behavior Management Units) are restricted to non-contact visits.
+Non-contact visits occur with a glass partition between the incarcerated person and his/her visitors.
+The incarcerated person is escorted in handcuffs by staff to the visit.
+The handcuffs are removed only after the incarcerated person is secured in his/her side of the visiting booth; thus, parents who do not wish to have children see the incarcerated person in restraints should wait away from the booth or glass partition until the prisoner is settled.
 Non-contact visits are restricted to three visitors and are limited in time (usually one to two hours, depending on the prison and the reason for the non-contact status of visits).

-Prisoners on Death Row, often referred to as “condemned” prisoners, are housed either at San Quentin State Prison in Marin County (men) or at Central California Women’s Facility in Chowchilla (women).
-“Condemned Grade A” prisoners on Death Row may receive contact visits (meaning no partition between prisoner and his/her visitor) unless their visiting privileges have been restricted for disciplinary or security reasons.
-“Condemned Grade B” prisoners on Death Row may only receive non-contact visits.
-All Condemned visits are in a secured booth and involve the prisoner being escorted to visiting in handcuffs.
-Visits for all prisoners on Death Row are limited in time (usually one to two hours).
+Incarcerated people on Death Row, often referred to as “condemned”, are housed either at San Quentin State Prison in Marin County (men) or at Central California Women’s Facility in Chowchilla (women).
+“Condemned Grade A” incarcerated people on Death Row may receive contact visits (meaning no partition between incarcerated person and his/her visitor) unless their visiting privileges have been restricted for disciplinary or security reasons.
+“Condemned Grade B” incarcerated people on Death Row may only receive non-contact visits.
+All Condemned visits are in a secured booth and involve the incarcerated person being escorted to visiting in handcuffs.
+Visits for all incarcerated people on Death Row are limited in time (usually one to two hours).

-Some prisoners are eligible for “family visits.”
+Some incarcerated people are eligible for “family visits.”
 Family visits occur in private, apartment-like facilities on prison grounds and last approximately 30 to 40 hours.
 The following individuals are excluded from family visits: Incarcerated persons on Death Row, any incarcerated person with convictions for sex offenses, anyone in the Reception Centers process, or anyone under disciplinary restrictions.
 Family visits are restricted to immediate family members (parents, children, siblings, legal spouses, registered domestic partners, or who have a bona fide and verified foster relationship) of the incarcerated person.
+There are no age restrictions for prospective visitors.
 Family visits are further restricted by availability.
 An eligible incarcerated person must put in an application for a family visit with their assigned correctional counselor at the prison.
 Further inquiries about family visiting should be directed by the incarcerated person to their counselor or by the family to the respective institution visiting staff.

 Scheduling Family Visits